Graham's Tree Reconstruction Conjecture and a Waring-Type Problem on Partitions

 \section{Abstract}

 Suppose $G$ is a tree.
 Graham's ``Tree Reconstruction Conjecture'' states that $G$ is uniquely determined by the integer sequence $|G|$, $|L(G)|$, $|L(L(G))|$, $|L(L(L(G)))|$, $\ldots$, where $L(H)$ denotes the line graph of the graph $H$.
 Little is known about this question apart from a few simple observations.
-We show that the number of trees on $n$ vertices which can be distinguished by their associated integer sequences is at least $e^{\Omega((\log n)^{3/2})}$.
+We show that the number of trees on $n$ vertices which can be distinguished by their associated integer sequences is $e^{\Omega((\log n)^{3/2})}$.
 The proof strategy involves constructing a large collection of caterpillar graphs using partitions arising from the Prouhet-Tarry-Escott problem.
-We identify, but only partially resolve, an interesting question about representations of integers as sums of $k^{\textrm{th}}$ powers of the parts of integer partitions.